Steve Tshwete: Death

 It is said he had developed back pain back in March 2002 and was confined to a wheelchair.
 He was admitted to Voortrekkerhoogte's 1 Military Hospital in Pretoria with pneumonia and liver failure which occurred after an operation for a spinal problem.
-He was survived by his wife Pamela, sons Lindela, Mayihlome and daughter Yonda.
+He was survived by his wife Pamela, sons Lindela, Mayihlome and daughters Mandlakazi and Yonda.
 He was honoured with a state funeral on 4 May 2002 and national flags were flown at half-mast.